enyioman/Project2/takehome.md

-In the course of building this infracstruture, the following were the challenges I faced and how I was able to resolve them.
+In the course of building this solution, the following were the challenges I faced and how I was able to resolve them.

 Error 1: